-DEMOLITION / CONSTRUCTION ENVIRONMENTAL MANAGEMENT PLAN FRAMEWORK
+FRAMEWORK DEMOLITION / CONSTRUCTION ENVIRONMENTAL MANAGEMENT PLAN

-Location : Simplified Planning Zone, Slough Trading Estate

-Date : March 2024 - Version 2 (Draft)
+Location : Simplified Planning Zone, Slough Trading Estate Date : May 2024 - Version 4 (Draft)

-This Demolition / Construction Environmental Management Plan ("DCEMP") framework sets out the management of demolition and construction works brought forward under the new Simplified Planning Zone ("SPZ") Scheme.
+This Framework Demolition / Construction Environmental Management Plan ("DCEMP") sets out the management of demolition and construction works brought forward under the new Simplified Planning Zone ("SPZ") Scheme.
 It aims to minimise the impacts of demolition and construction activities for neighbours of the Slough Trading Estate and its occupants.

-This DCEMP framework has been prepared to accompany the new SPZ Scheme and seeks to guide demolition and construction activities for future SPZ development.
+This Framework DCEMP has been prepared to accompany the new SPZ Scheme and seeks to guide demolition and construction activities for future SPZ development.
 Once Main Contractors have been appointed to undertake the development, a site specific DCEMP will be prepared in accordance with this framework and any other relevant good practices or new legislation.
 It is anticipated the document will be updated during demolition or construction, as necessary by the Main Contractors.